SherlockPsy/Life/00_CONSTITUTION_OF_REALITY.md

 - visible only to the owning person

 Private Reality:
-- contains interpretations, beliefs, intentions, expectations
+- contains interpretations, beliefs, expectations, intentions, assumptions
 - may be incorrect
+- may contradict Public Reality
-- never overrides public evidence
+- never overrides Public Reality
 - is never treated as truth by the system

 Private Reality exists only if written.